sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : QEMU system emulator for x86
+Short desc    : QEMU system emulator for x86
 URL          : http://www.qemu.org/
-Лицензия     : GPLv2 and BSD and MIT and CC-BY
+License      : GPLv2 and BSD and MIT and CC-BY
-Описание     : This package provides the QEMU system emulator for x86.
+Descript     : This package provides the QEMU system emulator for x86.
 When being run in a x86
              : machine that supports it, this package also provides the KVM virtualization
              : platform.
 ```